mandarakesh/ajackus-front-end/README.md

-Get start the app but cloning it use command "npm i --force" to in stall dipendencies use "npm start" to start the project
+Get start the app but cloning it.

+use command "npm i --force" to install dipendencies.

+use "npm start" to start the project